In this guide, you’ll learn how you can send push notifications using Firebase in Android.

 Sign up for Firebase

 Before anything, you need a Firebase account.
 Click here and signup for Firebase Console or sign in using your Google account.

-After your first project completed you will see a page like below.
+After your first project is completed, you’ll see a page like below.
 Hit ‘Add Firebase to your Android App’

-NOTE: Package name should be exact same as the app package name, otherwise it will not work.
+NOTE: Package name should be exactly the same as the app package name.
+Otherwise it will not work.

 Enter ‘App nickname’.
-I am entering ‘Testing Notification App’ – you can enter anyone, it has to do nothing with your app.
+I’m entering the ‘Testing Notification App’ – you can enter anything; it has nothing to do with your app.

 The third field is for ‘Debug signing certificate SHA-1’ you can skip it at this point as we are not going to use Firebase Authentication.

 Hit ‘Register App’ to get your app registered with Firebase